-The big question is, do the cut-down functions affect the camera’s astrophotography performance, or is this something of an astro imaging bargain?
+The Canon EOS 1000D camera is an entry-level DSLR, and basically a version of the 450D with fewer features.
+But do the cut-down functions affect the camera’s astrophotography performance, or is this something of an astro imaging bargain?

 Most of the differences between the 1000D and the 450D don’t make a great deal of difference when it comes to astro imaging.